iwataka/awsole/README.md

 # awsole

-Login AWS console from CLI (only with federated user...)
+Login AWS console from CLI, using assume-role.